bchareyre/yade-mpi/doc/sphinx/user.rst

 Individual interactions on demand
 ----------------------------------

-It is possible to create an interaction between a pair of particles independently of collision detection using :yref:`yade.utils.createInteraction`.
+It is possible to create an interaction between a pair of particles independently of collision detection using :yref:`yade.createInteraction`.
 This function looks for and uses matching ``Ig2`` and ``Ip2`` functors.
 Interaction will be created regardless of distance between given particles (by passing a special parameter to the ``Ig2`` functor to force creation of the interaction even without any geometrical contact).
 Appropriate constitutive law should be used to avoid deletion of the interaction at the next simulation step.

 .. ipython::